muhammad-usama-sardar/ietf-seal-charter/README.md

 Such a mechanism would allow an entity to produce Evidence or an Attestation Result about itself for another party to evaluate.

+This protocol will also describe a minimum subset of properties that the attested remote state must ensure in order to bind the Evidence and Attestation Results to the TLS connection.

 Specific scoping: